Betty Cantor-Jackson

-Betty Cantor-Jackson (born 1948) is an American audio engineer and producer.
-She is best known for her work recording live concerts for the Grateful Dead from the late 1960s to the early 1980s, including the Cornell 5/8/77 album.
+Betty Cantor-Jackson (born September 18, 1948) is an American audio engineer and producer.
+She is best known for her work recording live concerts for the Grateful Dead from the late 1960s to the early 1980s, including the band's highly-lauded May 8, 1977 concert at Cornell University.
 She is noted for her ear for recording and her long tenure with the band.

 Early life

 Growing up in Martinez, California, Cantor-Jackson developed an interest in electronics, saying "I used to take things like radios, other little electronic devices if they didn't work, open them up, mess with them, put them back together and they worked."
 She started booking shows for her high school, which led her to promote and help with shows across the bay in San Francisco.
 Through this, she met people in the underground music scene who taught her how to do sound engineering.
 Her involvement in the music scene and interest in LSD led her to meet and subsequently start working with the Grateful Dead.